- Bolivar, MO

-- Enters data into computer and sets controls to operate equipment
+- Enters data into computer and sets controls to operate and adjust equipment and regulate dosage

 - Problem solving and interpersonal skills

-- Demonstrates accuracy and thoroughness to provide the best quality
+- Demonstrates accuracy and thoroughness to provide best quality treatment to patients

 - American Registry of Radiologic Technologists Certification; State License and Certification